 "Yeah, what's your point?"
 He blurted.
-I turned my head towards the walkway that lead to the main office.
+I turned my head towards the walkway that led to the main office.
 I saw two blobs that rapidly grew in size.
-As the footsteps grew louder, I turned back to Jason, elated to find he still had his fists up.
+As the footsteps grew louder, I turned back to Jason, who had his fists up.

-I felt Jason's calloused palms press against my chest.
-It was unfortunate for me, since I rocked back on my heels when he pushed me.
-The momentum made me crash against the ground and the back of my head bumped the cement barrier behind me.
-My cane clattered against the ground as I fell.
+Jason pushed me with all of his weight.
+It was unfortunate for me, since I was rocking back onto my heels.
+The momentum made me crash against the ground and the back of my head bumped into the cement barrier behind me.
+My cane slapped against the ground as I fell.

 "He started it!"
 Jason yelled back.

-"Miss Harris told me the whole thing," Mr. Hicks said when he arrived at the scene.
+"Miss Harris told me the whole thing," Mr. Hicks said when he came up to us.
 Alex helped me to my feet.
 "Come with me, Gallagher.
 Let's discuss your future with the football team, shall we?"

 "Roland, I'm so sorry!"
-Alex cried out as she retrieved my cane.
+Alex cried and grabbed my cane.
 After she placed it in my hand, she gave me a tight hug.
 "He didn't hurt you, did he?"

 "You're dead, blind boy!
 You hear me?!" echoed from across campus.
 I dusted myself off and laughed at him.

-"I'm fine," I said and turned my head to look at her.
+"I'm fine," I said.
 When I saw her wipe away a few tears, I remembered how angry I was.
 "Are you okay?
 That moron didn't hurt you, did he?"

-"I'm fine," she said, the fuzzy bar of pink in the middle of her face curved upward.
+"I'm okay," she said.
 "You're not the only one who can act."

-We didn't talk when we loaded ourselves into her car.
+We didn't talk when we got into her car.
 It was a lime green Toyota Corolla.
 The interior was bare except for the rear view mirror.
 A few cell phone charms dangled from the post that attached it to the windshield.
-I knew what they were since they all had little bells that sounded off.
+Little bells sounded off after we closed our doors.

-I reached out to make them sound off again.
-The jingles calmed me down a bit.
+I reached out to make them sing again, which calmed me down a little.
 My hands still shook from the spike of adrenaline I felt.

 I took a glance at Alex.
 She stared through her windshield and had a tight grip on her steering wheel.